-With the proliferation of massive data centers, equipment density and total power consumption are more critical than ever.
-At the same time cloud computing and server virtualization are driving the need for more uniform designs than traditional three-tier data-center architectures offer.
-In this traditional structure, servers are separated into web, application, and database tiers.
-These tiers connect with one another using the switchable/routable IP protocol over Ethernet, typically 10/40GbE Ethernet for new installations.
-For storage, the web and application tiers typically use file storage provided by network-attached storage (NAS) systems connected with the IP protocol over Ethernet.
+With the proliferation of public and private clouds, equipment density and total power consumption are more critical than ever.
+At the same time cloud computing and server virtualization are driving the need for more uniform designs than traditional three-tier data-center architectures offering.
+In this traditional structure, servers are separated into secure web 2.0 applications and database tiers.
+Representative security requirements include TLS everywhere, data encryption at rest and SMB 3.X file server security.
+The tiers connect with one another using the switchable/routable IP protocol over Ethernet, typically 10/25/40/50/100GbE Ethernet for new installations.
+There exist lossless Ethernet enhancements that are effective in limited deployments and closed environments, but TCP/IP fabrics are ubiquitous high bandwidth, low latency and have superior scaling features.
+For storage, the web 2.0 and application tiers typically use file storage provided by network-attached storage (NAS) systems connected with the TCP/IP protocol over Ethernet.

-The database tier, or "back end," has traditionally used block storage provided by a dedicated storage-area network (SAN) based on Fibre Channel.
+The database tier or "back end," has traditionally used block storage provided by a dedicated storage-area network (SAN) based on Fibre Channel.
 Database servers, therefore, have required both FC HBAs connected to FC switches and Ethernet NICs connected to the IP network.
 In addition, clustered databases and other parallel-processing applications often require a dedicated low-latency interconnect, adding another adapter and switch, perhaps even a new fabric technology.
 Clearly, installing, operating, maintaining, and managing as many as three separate networks within the data center is expensive in terms of both CAPEX and OPEX.

-With the introduction of the Terminator 4 (T4) in 2010, Chelsio enabled a unified IP protocol over Ethernet wire for virtualized LAN, SAN, and cluster traffic.
+With the introduction of Terminator (T5), Chelsio enabled a unified IP protocol over Ethernet wire for virtualized LAN, SAN, and cluster traffic.
 The virtualization features are implemented using a Virtual Interface (VI) abstraction that can be mapped onto the SR-IOV capability of PCIe or can use regular PCIe.
-This unified wire is made possible by the high bandwidth and low latency of 10GbE combined with storage and cluster protocols operating over TCP/IP (iSCSI and iWARP RDMA, respectively).
-In parallel, operating systems and hypervisors have incorporated native support for iSCSI and database applications are now supporting file-based storage protocols such as NFS as an alternative to SANs.
-To enable iSCSI in HA Enterprise applications T5 adds comprehensive and flexible T10 DIF/DIX support and increasing the maximum IOPS rate.
+This unified wire is made possible by the high bandwidth and low latency of 10/40GbE combined with storage and cluster protocols operating over TCP/IP (iSCSI and iWARP RDMA respectively).
+In parallel, operating systems and hypervisors have incorporated native support for iSCSI and database applications are now supporting file-based storage protocols such as SMB 3.X and NFS as an alternative to SANs.
+To enable iSCSI in HA Enterprise applications, T6 adds comprehensive and flexible T10-DIF/DIX support and increases the maximum IOPS rate.
 Going forward, these trends make a homogeneous IP Ethernet data-center network a reality.

 There exists a large installed base of Fibre Channel SANs, which is accommodated by the evolving data-center network.
 Fibre Channel over Ethernet (FCoE) provides a transition path from legacy SANs to converged IP Ethernet networks.
-Expanding its unified wire approach, Chelsio has enhanced FCoE hardware support in the new T5 adding T10 DIF/DIX support and increasing the maximum IOPS rate.
+To aid in this conversion, the T6 supports FCoE at 100Gbps line rate.